 Adding to all that, it is important to get it right because as lovely as they are when they are perfectly ripe, their flesh and seeds are bitter and not very nice when picked when overripe.
 The seeds of a bitter over-ripe eggplant are also usually dark and hard.

 There are some traditional methods to try and make over-ripe eggplants still useful such as salt treatment of the flesh after removing the skin of the fruit (yes they are technically a fruit), but you’ve got so many more options if you manage to pick them at the right times.
 You can put the firmer variety into stir fries or cook up an Italian inspired storm by making some ratatouille or caponata or lasagna.

 There are a few tips that can help you work out just when it is ok to pick the eggplant fruits at their peak.
 When it comes to the different colors and eggplant varieties for eggplant, the most common variety of eggplants in the purple one.
 When the purple eggplant is ripe, it goes from having a deep purple shade to having a light purple or brownish shade.

 Sadly, it tends to be bitter when even a little over-ripe.
-It is very important to pick deep purple eggplant as large as they grow but before it ripens too much.
-Another sign that they haven’t become too over-ripe is they still have a shiny and elastic surface to them and the deep purple is only beginning to lighten slightly and top is only beginning to turn yellow.
+So it is very important to pick purple eggplant as large as they grow but before it ripens too much.
+Another sign that they still haven’t become too over-ripe is they have a shiny and elastic surface to them and the deep purple is only beginning to lighten slightly and the top is only just beginning to turn yellow.

-If you want to know when a Japanese eggplant is the same principles that apply.
+With Japanese eggplant, it is the same principles that apply.
 If your eggplants are fully white or have white stripes on them when immature, pick them prior to the white turning yellow and light brown.

 Eggplants, like cucumbers, are best when their seeds are immature and for that reason not bitter.
 So besides waiting for them to get as big as they can prior to you picking them, pick them a bit early rather than too late.